saltstack/salt/README.rst

 Mailing List
 ============

-The Salt Stack community users mailing list is hosted by Google groups.
-Anyone can post to ask questions about Salt Stack products and anyone can help answer.
+The SaltStack community users mailing list is hosted by Google groups.
+Anyone can post to ask questions about SaltStack products and anyone can help answer.
 Join the conversation!

 https://groups.google.com/forum/#!forum/salt-users